An editorial · Vol. I · Boca Raton, FL · 2026

 James and Patricia Chen retired at 65 in good health.
 By 70, Patricia had a chronic condition.
 By 73, the Medicare premiums and out-of-pocket costs were consuming nearly a third of their combined Social Security benefit.
 Their stock portfolio was up — but they were having to sell from it every quarter, in down markets and up markets alike, just to cover the gap.

 Their advisor showed them the HECM Line of Credit math.
-They set one up against their paid-off home and stopped touching the portfolio for daily cash flow.
-The market dropped 22% in 2024; they drew from the LOC instead.
-By 2026 the portfolio had recovered.
-The Chens never sold equities at a loss again.
+They set one up against their paid-off home and stopped using the portfolio for daily cash-flow gap-fills.
+When markets dropped sharply in 2024, they drew from the LOC instead.
+By 2026 the portfolio had recovered some of that loss.
+This is sequence-of-returns risk management in practice — outcomes vary by household and market environment.

 An average 65-year-old couple will spend roughly $661,000 on lifetime healthcare.
 That number can be funded without selling the house.